RiotGamesCookbooks/nexus-cookbook/README.md

 Data Bags
 =========

-As of version 1.0.0, this cookbook now uses fewer, more standardized Encrypted Data Bags.
+As of version 2.0.0, this cookbook now uses fewer, more standardized Encrypted Data Bags.
 Following the style used at Riot, Data bags are created per Chef Environment and default to a data bag item named "_wildcard" if there is no environmental data bag item.

-The biggest changes to v1.0.0 are the combination of the Nexus credentials, license, and *_repositories data bags into one.
+For version 2.0.0, the data bag has been revised to only include the credentials, and license elements.

 Below is how you should create your data bags for using this cookbook: